CharJon/GeCO/develop.md

 - Number of variables
 - Number of constraints
 - Objective sense
-- The solution for some simple instances.
+- The solution for some simple instances
+- Different seeds should create different instances

 # Generators